 Why is Unit Testing necessary and its use?

 Sometimes, developers skip out unit testing due to lack of time.
-Skipping out unit testing leads to more defects fixing costs during integration, Beta, and system testing.
-Proper unit testing at the time application development saves time and money.
+Skipping out unit testing leads to more defect fixing costs during integration, Beta, and system testing.
+Proper unit testing at the time of application development, saves time and money.
 Here are the key reasons to perform Unit Testing.

-- The defects can be fixed early at the development stage, and it saves time and costs both.
+- The defects can be fixed early at the development stage, and it saves time and costs.

 - It helps developers to understand the code base and make changes quickly that you think of.